dftbplus/skpar/docs/source/index.rst

 News
 ====

-   * SKOPT version 0.2.0 released: September 2017
+   * SKPAR version 0.2.0 released: September 2017

         - New Configuration section in input file allows for individual directory for each model evaluation, i.e. each parameter set.